vishnuvarshansaravanakarthikeyan/F1-Web-based-League-Manager/README.md

 ## 🧠 Introduction

-**KRL F1 League Web Platform** is a client-side racing league management system built with pure vanilla JavaScript.
+**F1 League Web Platform** is a client-side racing league management system built with pure vanilla JavaScript.
 It provides a complete solution for managing F1 racing leagues including race calendars, driver standings, telemetry processing, and content management.

 The platform features:
 - **Admin Panel** for managing races, uploading telemetry, and publishing news